 I am particularly interested at present in how the nanoscale spatial organization of chromatin is regulated during development to affect gene expression.

-I conducted my Ph.D. research under Michael Levine at UC Berkeley, where I studied cis-regulatory sequences that modulate the precision and robustness of gene expression (in particular shadow enhancers and paused promoters).
+I conducted my Ph.D. research under the guidance and unique inspiration of Michael Levine at UC Berkeley, where I studied cis-regulatory sequences that modulate the precision and robustness of gene expression (in particular shadow enhancers and paused promoters).

 My research aims to improve our understanding of how cells with the same genome can develop dramatically different behaviors.
 For example, consider the mechanical abilities of a muscle cell compared to the electrical excitability of a neuron, or the industrious activity of bone building cells in a youthful person compared to an elderly one.
 Each of these cells, (if taken from the same individual) has an identical genome — and yet each is “reading” a very distinct subset of that genome and consequently carrying out very different behaviors.
 The choice of what to read and what to hide away is made during development.
 An increasing body of data suggests this is accomplished by modifying the genome both in the nature of the proteins bound to different sequences and in the spatial organization of those sequences relative to each other.
 The spatial organization or folding of the genome may be particularly important in complex multicellular organisms, since many of the sequences known to interact based on genetic data are nonetheless substantially separated from each other along the linear genome.
 By regulating the folding of this linear sequence into a higher order structure, a cell might change which regulatory sequences have access to which genes, and achieve different behavioral states.